MantisWare/cursor-bridge/installation.md

 2. Take a screenshot of those logs, a screenshot of the node server logs from cursor-bridge-server and if possible - go into the manage extensions window in chrome and click on an error button if present in the extension we installed earlier to capture a screenshot of that too

-3. Contact [@tedx_ai on X](https://x.com/tedx_ai) or add an issue to the Github repo with all the requested details and we'll get back to you as soon as possible!
+3. Contact us through GitHub issues with all the requested details and we'll get back to you as soon as possible!

 ### 🐛 Common Issues & Errors